Understanding and Managing Chronic Stress: Impact on Health and How to Cope

 3. in the muscles

 Stress can lead to tension.
-This could be the neck muscles, which are so tight that you can hardly turn your head.
+This might be the neck muscles, which are so tight that you can hardly turn your head.
 Back pain can also occur.
 All of this often leads to incorrect strain on the musculoskeletal system.
 Painful, possible consequences: a herniated disc or lumbago.

 4. in metabolism